Gun Grit

 Gun Grit is a 1936 American western film directed by William Berke and starring Jack Perrin, David Sharpe and Roger Williams.
 It was produced on Poverty Row as a second feature.
 The film is also known by the alternative title of Protection Racket in the United Kingdom.

-Synopsis
+Plot

 Gangsters from the big city attempt to expand their empire by establishing a protection racket amongst cattle ranchers but are battled by Federal agent Bob Blake.